 Here are some future trends and innovations expected in cloud-based EDI solutions:

-• Integration with SaaS applications – EDI solutions will increasingly be designed to seamlessly integrate with major cloud-based ERP, CRM, WMS, and other software as a service (SaaS) application through APIs and partnerships.
+- Integration with SaaS applications – EDI solutions will increasingly be designed to seamlessly integrate with major cloud-based ERP, CRM, WMS, and other software as a service (SaaS) applications through APIs and partnerships.
 As a result, this streamlines processes further.

 While still in the early stages of development, these likely trends – including the growth of AI/automation, blockchain use, IoT connectivity, XML transition, business network expansion, SaaS integration, and hyper-automation – point to an exciting future of greater efficiency, simplicity, security and insight through next-generation cloud-based electronic data interchange solutions.